juddzilla/step0/README.md

 - `--postgres`

 If no flag is provided, the default installation are the 'devDependencies' at the root of the git repo

+### Examples

+`$ npx github:juddzilla/step0 install --react --workspace Web-Client` Installs the React dependencies in the Web-Client workspace.

+`$ npx github:juddzilla/step0 install --postgres --workspace Database-Library` Installs the Postgres dependencies in the Database-Library workspace

+`$ npx github:juddzilla/step0 install`
+Installs the  dev dependencies at the root of the git repo.

 ## References